solodev/cloud-documentation/src/infrastructure/deployments/index.md

 # Deployments

-Deployments are ideal for high availability server instances and managing single tenant applications.
+Deployments are ideal for high-availability server instances and managing single-tenant applications.
 Deployments allow you to launch a wide variety of applications with EC2 instances, load balancers, and autoscaling.

 On the deployments page you will see: